Verlamion: Iron Age

 a feature called the Devil's Dyke a few miles to the north near Wheathampstead, which has been interpreted as part of the defences of a large oppidum bordering the River Lea.

 Tasciovanus was the first king to mint coins at Verlamion, beginning around 10 BC.
 There is evidence that the oppidum may have had a significant ritual function.
-The centre grew under Tasciovanus' son, Cunobelinus.

-Cunobelinus may have constructed Beech Bottom Dyke, a defensive earthwork near the settlement whose significance is uncertain.
-It has been suggested that it is part of an unusually large defensive scheme including Devil's Dyke mentioned above, running from the River Ver to the River Lea.

 Roman and later history

 The Latinised name for the oppidum, and the Roman city which replaced it, was Verulamium.
-In Saxon times St Albans was founded on an adjacent hill.

 Local museum

 Verulamium Museum, which mainly showcases Roman items, has a pre-Roman section.